JoLinden/acc-project/README.md

 do so when running `terraform apply` if that is the case.

 ## Project structure
-The project is split up into two services, one server and one client, each with their own directory.
+The project is split up into two services, the server and the client, each with their own directory.

-Running `terraform apply` will create one instance for each of the services, attach floating IPs to them, and move only the needed files (`server/` and `client/`) for the services to the respective instances.
+Running `terraform apply` will create one instance for the server, and one instance for each client.
+It will then attach floating IPs to them, and move only the needed files (`server/` and `client/`) for the services to the respective instances.

 The Terraform configuration is mainly done in `main.tf`, but declaration of variables is done in `variables.tf`.